telefonicaid/fiware-orion/doc/manuals/admin/extra/indexes_analysis.md

 # Database indexes analysis

-The following analyzis shows the TPS (transation per second) and storage consumption figures for different indexes configuration and number of entities in the Orion Context Broker database.
+The following analysis shows the TPS (transation per second) and storage consumption figures for configurations with different indexes and different numbers of entities in the Orion Context Broker database.
 We have used Orion 0.14.0 in this analysis.
 Each transaction comprises one entity (either creating it, querying for it or updating it).